mhmd-msaleh/RSA_Encryption/README.md

 ```

 For Encryption:
-1. Please use the file named Encrypt.txt (if not found, make one) located in "files" directory and include the following:
+1. Please use the file named file.txt (if not found, make one) located in "files" directory and include the following:
     - The first line must contains the public keys e and n respectively, seperated be a space.
     - The second line onward contains the text to by encrypted, you may use a newline, space, and any
     of the these characters.